cayscays/Flower-Box-Bounty/README.md

 # Flower Box Bounty

 ## Description
-Flower Box Bounty is a game that allows players to groom a flower box, nurturing plants that will eventually transform into fresh vegetables and fruits.
+Flower Box Bounty is a game that allows players to groom a flower box, nurturing plants that will eventually transform into fresh vegetables and fruits which can then be crafted into items for gifting. .
 The game follows the 3-tier architecture with a strong focus on maintainability.
 I utilized design patterns to ensure efficient handling of future changes.

 ## Table of Contents
 - [Key Features](#key-features)